-House GOP moves to block inspector general's employment
+Virginia GOP moves to fire watchdog over inmate death case

 RICHMOND, Va.
-(AP) — Virginia House Republicans have voted not to confirm the state’s sitting inspector general, citing their disappointment in how she handled the investigation into the death of a 24-year-old mentally ill inmate.
+(AP) — Virginia Republicans moved Wednesday to effectively fire the state’s top watchdog, citing her handing of an investigation into the 2015 death of a mentally ill inmate who was jailed for stealing $5 worth of junk food.

-The GOP-controlled House voted Wednesday against sitting Inspector General June Jennings, who was appointed by Democratic Gov. Terry McAuliffe.
+The GOP-controlled House of Delegates voted not to confirm state Inspector General June Jennings, whose office has been accused of not adequately investigating the death of 24-year-old Jamycheal Mitchell at the Hampton Roads Regional Jail.

-Republican Del.
-Rob Bell said Jennings showed she was not the right person for the job by her office’s inadequate investigation into the death of Jamycheal Mitchell, who died in a Portsmouth jail cell after losing so much weight that his heart stopped.
+Del.
+Rob Bell, who led the effort to remove Jennings, said lawmakers are disappointed with information she provided about Mitchell’s death, and believe Democratic Gov. Terry McAuliffe needs to find someone more aggressive for the office.

 Most Read Stories